 - Smoke Testing¶

-Very brief initial checks that ensures the basic requirements required to run the project hold.
+Very brief initial checks that ensure the basic requirements required to run the project hold.
 If these fail there is no point proceeding to additional levels of testing until they are fixed.

 Staging the changes that will be included in the next git commit.

 - Stochastic Code¶

 Code which, while correct, does not always output the same result.
 For example a program that outputs ten random numbers will generate a different result each time, despite being correct.

 The structure of statements in a computer language.